 So, how will you wipe out the thick layer of dust from your financial house?

 ‘Get organized’ - it sounds like a typical spring cleaning advice.
 Right?
-You should follow this piece of advice while you clean your finances in the springtime. , .
+You should follow this piece of advice while you clean your finances in the springtime.
+Arrange all your important documents and keep them in one place , and toss out the ones that you no longer need.
 Keep your closet and drawers clutter-free so that, you can find out everything in its own place.
 ‘Staying organized’ also prevents you from making any impulsive purchase.
 Thus, it helps to save your money.

 Besides your home, your finances need a fresh start too.
 It’s obvious that your financial condition has gone through a change in the past year.
 If you’re the main breadwinner in your family, then this is the time to update your budget.
-This’ll help you to .
+This’ll help you to find out the loopholes in your budget that you overlooked last year.
 Make a list of the things that you need to do first like paying off holiday debts, and so on.
 Revisit your budget at regular intervals and make the necessary changes to wipe out the extra expenses.

 A mistake in your credit report drags down your financial status.
 It hurts your credit score too.
 Your credit score is important everywhere starting from buying a house or a car to getting a job.
 So, if you have a poor credit score, then you might miss your dream job.